DHS5/SOFAtoUNITY/README.md

 * observing precisely and direclty in Unity the animations of a character or object
 * observing the behaviour of the vertices of an animated object during the animation
 * testing different textures on an object and see the result with different lighting settings
-* exporting the result in .fbx format with camera animation
+* exporting the result in .fbx format with camera and lights animation

 ## How to use